Part 10: IEEE Electrification Magazine

 If your article is accepted for publication, you will be required to submit the following material:

-- the final version of the article in Word and PDF formats
+- the source file for the final version of the article in Word or LaTeX format

 - a separate source file for each figure in jpg, gif, tif, or eps format with a resolution of at least 300 dpi (name each file according to its relationship to the article, e.g., fig1.eps, fig2.tif, etc.)